General accounting

 source: http://www.hyperhistory.com

 Some proto-writings have been identified in the millenniums between -8000 and -3000.
 It is around -3200 b.c., however, that the firt writings properly speaking, that is signs that could be read in a unique way to tell something, appeared.
-This took place in an area of the Middle East that was called Sumer (roughly speaking, modern Koweit).
+This took place in an area of the Middle East that was called Sumer (somewhat north of modern Koweit).

 These writings were used to record contracts between people who had exchanged some things.
 They also served to note legal codes (Hammurabi code, -1750), and epics (Epic of Gilgamesh, late third millennium and second millennium).

-From -3200 b.c. until the XIIth century a.d., accounting techniques were rudimentary.
+From -3200 b.c. until the XIIIth century a.d., accounting techniques were rudimentary.
 They essentially consisted in recording how much money we had.

 There are indeed two types of accounting:

-- invented by Italian merchants in the XIIth and XIIIth centuries
+• invented by Italian merchants in the XIIIth and XIVth centuries

-We shall learn all this.
-Double-entry accounting is also called nowadays simply: general accounting.
-It is the subject of this course.
+Double-entry accounting is also called nowadays simply: general accounting

 Landmarks in double-entry accounting: